opentofu/tofu-ls/.github/CONTRIBUTING.md

 ```

 > [!IMPORTANT]
-> Make sure your `user.name` and `user.email` setting in Git matches your GitHub settings.
-This will allow the automated DCO check to pass and avoid delays when merging your PR.
+> Make sure your `user.name` and `user.email` settings in git match your GitHub settings.
+This will allow the automated
+> DCO check to pass and avoid delays when merging your PR.

 > [!TIP]
 > Have you forgotten your sign-off?
 Click the "details" button on the failing DCO check for a guide on how to fix it!